sujayjag/MLProjectSite/index.md

 - The near-perfect ROC-AUC score implies excellent discriminative ability.
 - The confusion matrix confirms the high reliability of our model, with very few false positives and negatives.
 - The low log loss reflects the model's confidence in its predictions.
+- One thing to note is that our model performed extremely well.
+Sports outcomes are generally influenced by many unpredictable factors, making highly accurate predictions challenging.
+Our model achieves near-perfect accuracy, and this could suggest that the problem as modeled may not fully capture the inherent complexities and uncertainties of real-world tennis matches, or our problem is too simple.
+- Another possibility for such high accuracy could be data leakage, where information from the test set (or future information not available at prediction time) inadvertently influences the model during training.
+This can happen if the dataset includes features that would not be available in a real predictive scenario.
+- The dataset might also be too homogeneous or lack variability, leading the model to easily pick up patterns that might not generalize well to real-world, more diverse data.
+Looking through our model and dataset, we think this may be the case.
+Thus, as discussed above, we might want to explore a different problem in the future milestone.

 #### Results with PCA